 About me

 Hi there!
-I’m Amanda Dye and I’m passionate about making th kingdom of Fungi more accessible to the general public through educational community mycology programming, hands-on cultivation workshops, the visual and performing arts, and partnerships with non-profit organizations and businesses.
+I’m Amanda Dye and I’m passionate about making the Fungal kingdom more accessible to the general public through educational community mycology programming, hands-on cultivation workshops, applied research, the visual and performing arts, and partnerships with non-profit organizations and businesses.

 I help bridge the gap between research and applied mycology by working with community groups, businesses, and people of all ages.